rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop4/03 Operators.md

 --------

-While `retry` recovers an `Observable` from terminating with an exception, the [`repeat`] operator recovers an `Observable` from terminating with an `onCompleted` event.
+While `retry` recovers an `Observable` from terminating with an exception, the [`repeat`] operator recovers an `Observable` from terminating with a *Completed* event.
 This is particularly useful when creating infinite streams of events from finite `Observable`s.
 For example, if you want to have an infinite stream of `0` values, you can achieve this by defining an `Observable` that only emits one `0` and calling `repeat` on it to make the stream produce infinitely many values: `Observable.just(0).repeat`.